10 Benefits of Federal Student Loans

 Federal Direct Subsidized Loans are designed so that borrowers aren’t responsible for paying back interest that accrues while in school.

 Interest that accrues on loans from this federal program is paid by the government while the student is enrolled at an eligible school at least half-time.
 When you leave school, any interest that accrues on Direct Subsidized Loans is the borrower’s responsibility to repay.
-Students who borrow Direct Unsubsidized or PLUS Loans are responsible for repaying interest that accrues while they are in school.
+Students who borrow Direct Unsubsidized Loans or PLUS Loans are responsible for repaying interest that accrues while they are in school.
 Subsidized federal loans are only available to undergraduates.

 6. Forbearance and Deferment Options

 Some private loan lenders offer forbearance and deferment options to borrowers who need to temporarily pause their student debt repayment.
-However, these options vary between lenders while some might not offer forbearance and deferment at all.
+However, these options vary between lenders and some might not offer forbearance and deferment at all.

 An advantage of federal student loans is that they offer extensive forbearance and deferment options for different situations.
 For example, eligible borrowers can request deferment while undergoing cancer treatment, during economic hardship, while enrolled in school, during unemployment, and more.